chen7david/entix-api/docs/api-documentation.md

 - **Keep it DRY**: Reference shared schemas/components where possible.
 - **Review regularly**: Make documentation updates part of your code review process.
 - **Automate**: Rely on the CI/CD pipeline to keep your docs and Postman collection in sync.
+- **Modular Schema Registration**: Define `registerXxxSchemas` functions next to your DTOs and import them explicitly in your bootstrap.
+This avoids global side-effects and keeps your spec generation clear and maintainable.

 ---